The Game of Thrones Iceland Route: Main Stops & Locations

 ‘Beyond the Wall’ Scenes Shot on Svinafellsjökull

 Many of the scenes North of the Wall in the second and third seasons were shot on Svinafellsjökull, and it’s no surprise why.
 Svinafellsjökull is no stranger to the screen and is referred to as “the Hollywood glacier” here in Iceland.
-It has sharp ridges and a deep blue tint that contains veins of black ash (remnants of past volcanic eruptions).
-You can visit the glacier in Skaftafell National Park (now part of the bigger Vatnajökull National Park).

 ‘Jon Snow Rides a Dragon’ Scene Shot at Skogafoss Waterfall